usmanomer1/UsmanAiApply/SECURITY_AUDIT_REPORT.md

 ## Conclusion

-The AIApply application has undergone a comprehensive security audit and production cleanup.
+The Jobotic application has undergone a comprehensive security audit and production cleanup.
 All identified security vulnerabilities have been resolved, debug code has been removed, and the application is now ready for production deployment.

 **Security Status: ✅ PRODUCTION READY**